 When the merge processes the logon domain and username of source users are updated to match the destination users logon domain and username.
 Source users are then purged from the reporting users list and their license(s) are freed up for reuse.
 Users included in a scheduled merge are put into a read-only state until the merge processes.

 NOTE: Activity Log records are still associated with the source computer from which the record originated after the merge processes.

-Merges do not happen in real-time and process overnight at 12:00 am in the account time zone.
+Merges do not happen in real-time and begin processing overnight at 12:00 am central time.
 If necessary, scheduled user merges can be canceled prior to processing.

 To learn more about how to do a User Merge, check out this article: User Merge How to